jiafulow/jiafulow.github.io/about.md

 decaying to bottom quarks in the associated production mode with a Z boson decaying to neutrinos.
 My Ph.D. advisor is Dr. Jacobo Konigsberg.
 Click <a href="{{ "/assets/pdf/cv_jiafu.pdf" | prepend: site.baseurl }}">here</a>
-to read my curriculum vitae.
+to read my curriculum vitae (last updated Jan 2, 2016).

 You can find my GitHub and LinkedIn profiles below:
 {% include social_media_list.html %}